rezaulhasan-gis/Canopy_height_estimation_using_PolSAR-DL/README.md

 - **Deep Learning**: Custom PF-Unet architecture with attention mechanisms.

 ## How to Use the Code
-This research manuscript is under review hence all of the code will available upon publicaiton
+This research manuscript is under review hence all of the code will available upon publicaiton.
+Check the scripts folder for codes

 ### 1. Clone the Repository